meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.0.8 =
+Fixed bug in rotator mode with "pause on hover" activated. jQuery now loading on (window).load() instead of (document).ready().
+Fixes scrolling issue in Safari.
+Added .clearfix to .mtphr-dnt-wrapper.
+Specifically set .mtphr-dnt-tick.clearfix to display:none to override css in certain themes.
+Added filters to jQuery class callbacks.
+Added ticker ID to jQuery class vars.
+Now resizing rotator ticker height on window resize.

 = 1.0.7 =
 Fixed jQuery issue in Firefox when adding new ticks.